devopsegy/holidaypirates/README.md

 2- Installing terraform

-3- Run the below command to deply the app.
+3- login to terraform cloud account.

-•	terraform init
+ •	terraform login

-•	terraform plan
+4 - Run the below command to deply the app.

-•	terraform apply
+ •	bash setup.sh